Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How to Choose an Interior Cleaner

 Match the cleaner to your surfaces and how dirty they are.
 For everyday upkeep, a gentle all-surface detailer (our top pick or the Meguiar's) is ideal.
 For a genuinely grimy interior, a stronger concentrate like CarGuys cuts through it.
-Always use a dedicated leather product on leather, a gentle residue-free cleaner on screens, and a matte, ammonia-free product on the dashboard to avoid windscreen glare.
+Always use a dedicated leather product on leather, a gentle residue-free cleaner on screens, and a matte, ammonia-free product on the dashboard to avoid windshield glare.
 Spray onto your microfiber cloth rather than the surface for controlled, streak-free cleaning, and read how to detail your interior for the full order of work.

 The Verdict